 Symptoms of Motion Sickness in Dogs

 While you may not be able to see your dog going green around the gills, there are a few common symptoms which you can probably relate to if you have ever suffered from car sickness.
 A few of these include yawning, vomiting, drooling, and smacking or licking lips.
 You may also notice that your pooch looks generally uneasy or listless.
 It could also be that they vocalize their upset by whining.
 And the most obvious symptom is that your dog actually vomits.
 This final one can make car journeys particularly unpleasant.
-Rather than ignoring these symptoms, you will help to make your dog’s life a lot more pleasant by trying to help out with them.
-And there are plenty of ways that you can do this.
+Rather than ignoring these symptoms, you will help to make your dog’s life a lot more pleasant by trying to calm them down and make them feel more relaxed.
+Thankfully, there are plenty of ways that you can do this.

 How To Help Dogs with Car Sickness

 There are a number of different techniques that you can use to combat your dog’s motion sickness.
-You may have to try out a few of them before you discover the one that works best.
-So, here is how to prevent car sickness in dogs.
+Bear in mind that you may have to try out a few of them before you discover the one that works best for your pup specifically.
+Without further ado, here are the best ways to prevent car sickness in dogs!

 Ensure Your Dog Has an Empty Stomach